RIVM-bioinformatics/juno-assembly/README.md

 * `--no-containers` Use conda environments instead of containers.
 Default is to run in docker/singularity containers.
 Note that **YOU NEED TO HAVE SINGULARITY INSTALLED AND WORKING** to use the containers option.
 * `-p --prefix`     Conda or singularity prefix.
 Basically a path to the place where you want to store the conda environments or the singularity images.
 * ```-c --cores```  Number of cores to use.
 Default is 4 if running locally (--local) or 300 otherwise.
+* `-tl --time-limit` Time (in minutes) that is expected for a job to finished.
+If a job takes longer than this time, it will be killed.
+Default: 60.
+Note that if you use this pipeline in longer reads than usual (>150bp), the assembly might take longer than 60 min.
 * ```-l --local```  If this flag is present, the pipeline will be run locally (not attempting to send the jobs to an HPC cluster**).
 The default is to assume that you are working on a cluster because the pipeline was developed in an environment where it is the case. **Note that currently only LSF clusters are supported.
 * ```-q --queue```  Name of the queue that the job will be submitted to if working on a cluster.
 This argument will be ignored if working locally (`--local`).
 It defaults to 'bio'.
 * ```-n --dryrun```, ```-u --unlock``` and ```--rerunincomplete``` are all parameters passed to Snakemake.
 If you want the explanation of these parameters, please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).